dgerod/dgerod.github.io/_posts/2013-01-20-touchscreen-asus-eee-pc.md

 ---
+layout: post
-tags: computer eee-pc hw touch-screen
+tags: computer eee-pc hardware touch-screen
 ---

 Finally I did it!
 After thinking some time on it, my Asus Eee PC 900A is touchable now...